2023 ROSE D’OR® AWARDS

 If requested, it is compulsory for a representative of each Nominee to provide an acceptance speech on video.
-This request from the organisers must be kept strictly confidential until after the ceremony has streamed on November 28th 2022.
+This request from the organisers must be kept strictly confidential until after the ceremony has happened on November 26th 2023.
 Breaking this embargo may result in disqualification.

 The Organiser reserves the right to announce special mentions and to award special additional prizes to some Nominees, as it may deem appropriate.

 ARTICLE 5.
 DECISIONS OF THE ORGANISER AND THE JURIES